Digital requirements engineering with an INCOSE-derived SysML meta-model: Introduction

 \subsection{Overview}

-This paper presents an extension to the MBSR approach developed by \citet{herber2023} and \citet{herber2022model} that incorporates the INCOSE GtWR ontology and the \citet{ISO29148} standard pattern for requirement statements (Fig. \ref{fig:Metamodel}) using a notional space flight system to demonstrate the use of the SysML Profile.
-The rest of the paper is organized as follows: Sec. \ref{sec:INCOSE-MBSR} describes how the INCOSE-derived MBSR meta-model is defined and used; Sec. \ref{sec:Discussion} discusses the benefits and challenges of this approach; Sec. \ref{sec:RelatedWork} compares MBSR to other model-based requirements methods; Sec. \ref{sec:LimitationsFutureWork} discusses some limitations of this current research and identifies areas for future work; and Sec. \ref{sec:Conclusion} concludes and reflects on the utility of MBSR in the context of DRE.
+This paper presents an extension to the MBSR approach developed by \citet{herber2023} and \citet{herber2022model} that incorporates the INCOSE GtWR ontology and the \citet{ISO29148} standard pattern for requirement statements (Fig. \ref{fig:Metamodel})\SB{,} using a notional space flight system to demonstrate the use of the SysML profile. \SB{Model-based application of the GtWR represents a gap in the literature that this paper aims to address.}